mui/material-ui/docs/src/pages/getting-started/supported-platforms/supported-platforms-es.md

 ## Servidor

 Because Material-UI supports server-side rendering, it needs to support the latest, stable releases of [Node.js](https://github.com/nodejs/node).
-También nos esforzamos por mantener la compatibilidad con las [versiones LTS que se encuentren en mantenimiento](https://github.com/nodejs/Release#lts-schedule1).
+Where possible, the [LTS versions that are in maintenance](https://github.com/nodejs/Release#lts-schedule1) are supported.
 Right now, it supports **node v8.x** and newer versions.

 ### Prefijado de CSS